hmatuschek/qdmr/doc/reveng/hytera/README.md

 ```
  - The first field is again unkown and appears to be relatively radom.
 Maybe there is a relation
  ship between this field and the first field of the corresponding read request.
- - The second field appears to be a memory page.
-This address is repeated from the request.
+ - The second field appears to be fixed to 0x02.
+Save value as the request at that position.
+ - What was read?
+Same value as the request at that position.
+ - Unknown byte, however if 0x01 was send in the request at that position, the response contains
+ 0x81.
+And when 0x02 was send in the request, the response contains 0x82.
+Maybe bitflags?
- - Several or empty fields. *TODO: verify that they are fixed for all reads.*
+ - Several unknown or empty fields. *TODO: verify that they are fixed for all reads.*
  - Field 0x0e is a 32bit litte endian offset.
 Likely the byte offset within the memory page the
    data was read from.
  - Field 0x12 is the length of the data read.